Ike & Tina Turner: 1960–1965: Early success

 The success of the single was followed with another hit, "I Idolize You" and the release of their debut album The Soul of Ike & Tina Turner in February 1961.
 That same month, before a gig at Howard Theatre in Washington, D.C., Tina decided to have her hair bleached, but a miscue resulted in her hair falling out.
 To cover up the incident Ike bought Tina a wig, which became incorporated into her stage appearance.
-Later that year, the duo released their next hit, "It's Gonna Work Out Fine".
+In June 1961, the duo released their next hit, "It's Gonna Work Out Fine".
 Juggy Murray is credited as the sole producer, but the R&B duo Mickey & Sylvia also contributed to the song.
-It became their second million-seller, and later earned them their first Grammy nomination for Best Rock and Roll Recording at the 4th Annual Grammy Awards.
+It became Ike and Tina's second million-seller, and earned them their first Grammy nomination for Best Rock and Roll Recording at the 4th Annual Grammy Awards.

 The Ike & Tina Turner Revue toured a grueling series of one-nighters throughout the United States on the Chitlin' Circuit, breaking racial barriers by performing in front of integrated audiences in the Deep South.
 Follow-up top 10 R&B hits in 1962 include "Poor Fool" and "Tra La La La La".
 Thanks to the addition of singers Stacy Johnson and Vernon Guy, Tina and the Ikettes who at this point comprised Robbie Montgomery, Venetta Fields, and Jessie Smith, began incorporating dance routines into the act.
-During this period, the revue build a reputation as one of the most explosive R&B ensembles.
+During this period, the revue built a reputation as one of the most explosive R&B ensembles.
 Their live performances were a musical spectacle comparable to the style of James Brown and the Famous Flames.

 In 1962, Ike and Tina married in Tijuana, Mexico, and moved their entire band to Los Angeles.
 In November 1962, Ike and Tina filed a $330,000 joint lawsuit with Placid Music Corporation against Sue Records, Saturn Music, and Juggy Murray for "failing and refusing to give an accounting and pay certain royalties."
 They also charged that Sue "withheld and concealed over $100,000" of their earnings from them.
-Their last studio albums on Sue, Don't Play Me Cheap and It's Gonna Work Out Fine were released in 1963.
-In 1963, Ike purchased a home in View Park with an advance given by Murray for a renewed contract which they didn't sign.
-Instead, the duo signed to Kent Records; severing ties with Murray who had been their manager during their Sue tenure.
-When that deal failed to produce any significant hits, they signed to Loma Records and hired Bob Krasnow as their manager.
+In 1963, their last two albums they previously recorded were issued on Sue, Don't Play Me Cheap and It's Gonna Work Out Fine.
+Also in 1963, Ike purchased a home in View Park with an advance given by Murray for a renewed contract which they didn't sign.
+Instead, the duo severed ties with Murray who had been their manager during their Sue tenure.
+In 1964, they signed to Warner Bros.
+Records and hired Bob Krasnow as their manager.